Code-Institute-Submissions/TjoAlex-color-game/README.md

 ### Returning Visitor Goals
 * As a returning visitor, I want to have easy access to the RGB color game
 * As a returning visitor, I want to quickly find the information about RGB
-* As a returning visitor I want to find extra links that can give me more infomration about RGB
 * As a returning info I want to easily find the infromation about how the game works, in case I don't rememeber

 ### Frequent User Goals
-* As a frequent user, I want to find extra links provided about RGB
 * As a frequent user I want to easaly find the RGB color game

 ## Strategy

 ### User needs
 For me as a user the site must be accessible on mobile, tablet and all browsers.
 The text, information and layout sould be clear and easy to understand.
 The site should have simple navigation that makes me as a user comfortable directly when turning to the page by not struggeling to find the different pages of the site.
-As a user I want a site that gives me a quick way of finding different sections of the information and game page
+As a user I want a site that gives me a quick way of finding different sections of the information and game page.

 ### Business Vision
 This might not be too much of a site that is made to earn something on, yet as a beginner developer I see this as a way earning greater experience and giving more people the chance to learn something about coding.
 Therefore I see this as a way of earning more knowledge among more people so that the business in the developing field can grow bigger and become even better in the future.
 The main purpose is therefore to provide good knowledge in what rgb is, and a fun way of learning it.
 Something that in the future might be a good business that could sell fun games and sites that provide quick knowledge for people wanting to learn something new.